-On 16th March 2016, Firstpost published an interview with the maker of the explosive Ishrat Jahan documentary, UK-based doctor Manish Pandit.
+On 16th March 2016, Firstpost published an interview with UK-based doctor Manish Panditthe, who is the maker of the explosive Ishrat Jahan documentary.
 Along with the interview, the said documentary too was posted.
-The interview was titled – “‘It’s certain that Ishrat Jahan aided & abetted terrorists’: The story Indian media chose to ignore.
+The interview was titled – ‘It’s certain that Ishrat Jahan aided & abetted terrorists’: The story Indian media chose to ignore.

 The documentary, which was made in 2014, contained many facts such as Headley’s disposition in front of an FBI in Chicago, how Satish Verma was appointed as SIT chief after two outstanding officers recused themselves, (and how they were hounded), RVS Mani’s letter.

 But within a few hours, Firstpost mysteriously deleted this interview without any explanation.
 We, however, had taken a back-up of the entire interview and hosted it.
 There was a lot of social media outrage on this sudden move, which triggered Firstpost to re-publish the interview late on 17th March, under a new link.

 To get to the bottom of the controversy, we spoke to the maker of the movie, Dr Manish Pandit on his experience during the entire process, right from making the movie, facing rejection from media houses, to the latest controversy.

 Q 1.
 What motivated you make to a documentary on such a controversial topic?